 You will notice, as you read the sail listings, that many sails have no boat class shown.
 This is simply because we just do not know.
 If all three edge dimensions are appropriate, the sail will fit.
 A sail does not have had to be made for your class boat to fit and work well.
-For nearly 40 years, we have gone by this principle and it has worked very well.
+For over 60 years, we have gone by this principle and it has worked very well.

 Measuring Your Boat Remember, every boat has maximum sail dimensions that cannot be exceeded.
 Establish the I, J, P & E for your boat, also the Py and Ey, if yawl or ketch rigged.
 It is a good idea to measure, to confirm your boat is rigged to specifications, as many boats are re-rigged or the specifications have been changed by the manufacturer.
 CAUTION: When measuring, ease up against mast top sheave; do not cause “jam.”